Denial Management in Healthcare: Benefits, Strategies & Key Trends

 After categorizing the denials, you'll need to assign departments/teams for corrective actions.
 Not all denials are equal, and categorizing denials can help teams determine which are most pressing.
 No team has unlimited resources, so this step can also help you use your staff and resources wisely.

-Step 4: Marshal supporting facts and documents and appeal
+Step 4: Marshal supporting facts and documents and resubmit

 After identifying the reasons for the denial and categorizing it, you can correct the errors or address the issues that caused the denial in the first place and then resubmit the claim for payment.
 Because so many denials are reversible, this step is critical to increasing revenue rather than losing money that may rightfully be owed to your organization.

 Appeals can be won.
-Even though 67 percent of denials are recoverable, 65 percent of claims are never resubmitted according to the Change report mentioned above.
+Even though 67 percent of denials are recoverable, the majority are never resubmitted.
 Clearly healthcare organizations simply do not have either the staff or systems to handle denials effectively.
-Payers only benefit from provider overwhelm.
+When providers are overwhelmed, payers benefit.

 Step 5: Track results